Coronavirus Information

 Financial Aid

 If you wish to be considered for financial aid, please indicate this on your application (last question under supplemental questions).
-We offer three form of aid:
+We offer three forms of aid:

-- Half-time (20 hours per week) graduate research and teaching assistantships, which waive nonresident tuition and (for 2019-20) provide stipends of $16,400 for students without an M.A. degree and $17,100 for students with an M.A. degree.
+• A half-time (20 hours per week) graduate research OR teaching assistantships, which waive nonresident tuition and (for 2022-23) provide a starting stipend of $21,750 for students without an M.A. degree.

-- Tuition and Registration Scholarships, which waive non-resident tuition and fees.
+• Tuition Scholarships, which waive non-resident tuition and fees.

 Questions?